eladtpro/api-management-ai-policies/README.md

 * Implement the [circuit breaker](https://learn.microsoft.com/en-us/azure/api-management/backends?tabs=bicep#circuit-breaker) pattern to protect your backend service from being overwhelmed by excessive requests.
 This helps prevent cascading failures and improves the stability and resiliency of your service.
 You can configure the circuit breaker property in the backend resource and define rules for tripping the circuit breaker, such as the number or percentage of failure conditions within a specified time frame and a range of status codes indicating failures.

 ![apim](/readme/diagram-apim.png)
+Diagram 1: API Managment with circuit breaker implementation.

 > **Important**: Backends in lower priority groups will only be used when all backends in higher priority groups are unavailable because circuit breaker rules are tripped.
 >
 ![circuit-breaker](/readme/diagram-circuit-breaker.png)

+In the following section I will guide you through circuit breaker deployment with API Managment and Open AI

 ## Prerequisites
 * If you don't have an [Azure subscription](https://learn.microsoft.com/en-us/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing), create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.